tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 There's another way to add domains to DO, by going to your VM and clicking on the "More" menu, then "Add a domain".
 We used the apache virtual host to set up out web server this time.

+## Install Let's Encrypt SSL Certificate

+We need to install certbot and python3-certbot-apache first `sudo apt install certbot python3-certbot-apache`.
+Now we already have the virtual host configured with the `ServerName` and `ServerAlias` directives.

+Check the state of the virtual host file with `sudo apache2ctl configtest`, and reload the server `sudo systemctl reload apache2`.

+### Allow HTTPS

+Run `sudo ufw status` to check your current config, then `sudo ufw allow 'Apache Full'`, and `sudo ufw delete allow 80` or `sudo ufw delete allow 'Apache'` depending on your current config.

+### Obtain the SSL Certificate

+Use `sudo certbot --apache`, and enter a valid email address, then accept the information that will be asked to you.

+Great!
+Reload the page and you will have https enabled.